jmce22/pands-project/README.md

 ## Summary of each variable

+### Explanation of code ###

 Using pandas, we can generate various summary statistics of the data contained in a pandas DataFrame object.
-For this project, we were instructed to "output a summary of each variable to a text file", and I found this a challenge initially.
+For this project, we were instructed to *"output a summary of each variable to a text file"*, and I found this a challenge initially.
 I spent time trying to work out a way to do this by converting the summary statistics to a string using the *to.string()* method and then writing them to the text file using *"with open("summary.txt", "w") as f"* to open the file.
 However, I found a very useful piece of code on the site https://stackoverflow.com/questions/23364096/how-to-write-output-of-terminal-to-file to write the output of the terminal to the txt file.

 ```
 import sys